amoilanen/js-crawler/README.md

 That is, we expect on average that 100 requests will be made every second and only 10 will be running concurrently, and every request will take something like 100ms to complete.

-#### Forgetting crawled urls
+#### Reusing the same crawler instance for repeated crawling: forgetting crawled urls

 By default a crawler instance will remember all the urls it ever crawled and will not crawl them again.
 In order to make it forget all the crawled urls the method `forgetCrawled` can be used.
 There is another way to solve the same problem: create a new instance of a crawler.
+Example https://github.com/antivanov/js-crawler/blob/master/examples/github_forgetting_crawled_urls.js

 #### Supported options